llvm/llvm-project/llvm/docs/LangRef.rst

 Otherwise returns the greater of the two arguments. -0.0 is considered to be less than +0.0 for this intrinsic.

-Note that these are the semantics of minimumNumber specified in IEEE 754-2019.
+Note that these are the semantics of maximumNumber specified in IEEE 754-2019.

 .. _int_copysign: